-The purpose of the Alliance is to promote Private Sector Practice and support safe delivery of service to the public by registration, education, and skill-enhancement.
-Alliance members are either registered with the Health & Care Professions Council or with the Accredited Register of Foot Health Practitioners.
+The purpose of the Alliance is to promote Private Sector Practice and support safe delivery of service to the public by education and skill-enhancement.
+Alliance members are listed on the public-facing Alliance Register of Foot Health Practitioners.

-The Alliance recognises that trained and qualified private sector practitioners possess knowledge and skills from which service users may benefit, and that they can effectively deliver those skills directly.
+The Alliance recognises that private sector practitioners possess knowledge and skills from which service users may benefit, and that they can effectively deliver those skills directly.
 The Alliance advocates and promotes best practice and continuous practitioner development as the most positive means of ensuring the safety and protection of service users.